phpro/grumphp/doc/tasks/shell.md

 This options specifies the paths to your shell scripts.
 You can specify one or more scripts.

-You also can specify one or more shell commands:
+You also can specify one or more shell commands
-- As a string
-- As an array

 All scripts / shell commands need to succeed for the task to complete.

 **Configuration example**